plasmacel/makekit/manual/COMMANDS.md

 #### `mk clean [<CONFIG>] [-X [<TARGETS>]]`

-Removes the directory (including the configuration and the built binaries) of the build configuration specified by `BUILD_TYPE`.
+Removes the directory (including the configuration and the built binaries) of the build configuration specified by `<CONFIG>`.

+`-X` make the command exclusive for the specified targets -X excusively clean the binaries of specified targets If the list of targets is omitted, then clean all binaries.

 If `<CONFIG>` is not specified, the command removes the build directory of *ALL* build configurations.

 #### `mk commands [<CONFIG>] [-X <TARGETS>]`

 Lists the actual commands which are used to build the specified configuration `<CONFIG>`. `<TARGETS>` is a string with the list of exclusive targets.

+`-X` make the command exclusive for the specified targets

 If `<CONFIG>` is not specified, it defaults to `Release`.